Endometrial cancer is a common malignancy, usually an adenocarcinoma.

 - family history of breast cancer or ovarian cancer

-- family history of hereditary nonpolyposis colon cancer (Lynch syndrome)
+- family history of hereditary nonpolyposis colorectal cancer (Lynch syndrome)

 - family history of PTEN syndromes